 How to Prepare For a Ski Trip In a Motorhome

 Wow!!
-There is nothing better than waking up to those huge snowflakes falling on the campervan, realising that the motorhome has disappeared beneath the fresh snow – How exciting!
+There’s nothing better than waking up to huge snowflakes falling on the campervan or realising the motorhome has disappeared beneath fresh snow – How exciting!

 Our first trip to the French Alps in a motorhome was back in 2005.
 Skiing was new to us at the time and so was our Swift Bessacarr – our first motorhome.

-Making a motorhome or campervan Ski trip a success is down to the preparation.
-So here’s our tips to a stress-free trip on how to prepare for a ski trip in a motorhome.
+So here’s our tips to a stress-free trip and just how to prepare for a ski trip in a motorhome.
 After all you don’t want it to be memorable for all the wrong reasons.

 - All the ski areas and approach roads will require (usually by law) vehicles to carry on board and use snow chains.